queryluke/masseffect-5e/static/data/rules/09-04-making-an-attack.md

 #### Gun strikes <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>
 Instead of using a weapon to make a melee weapon attack, you can use your ranged weapon, hitting a target with the butt of the gun.
 On a hit, a gun strike deals bludgeoning damage equal to 1d4 + your Strength modifier.
-You are proficient with gun strikes if your are proficient with the type of gun.
+You are proficient with gun strikes if you are proficient with the type of gun.

 #### Opportunity Attacks
 In a fight, everyone is constantly watching for a chance to strike an enemy who is fleeing or passing by.
 Such a